 Top-tier League of Legends gameplay is all about balance.
 Push too far up and you open yourself up to getting ganked.
 Farm too much and you might find yourself missing in teamfights.
 Jungle too hard and you might die to red buff.
-The list goes on and on and as our first Skill Decompilation article covered Aggression, it’s only natural that we follow up with Aggression’s natural counterpart: Toughness.
+The list goes on and on and as our first Skill Decompilation article covered Aggression, it’s only natural that we follow up with Aggression’s natural counterpart: Survivability.

-If Aggression is about punishing mistakes, then Toughness is about understanding what mistakes you/your opponent can make and choosing options that make you the least vulnerable.
-Being based on knowledge and experience, Toughness can be the most arduous skill to learn as it demands the most research out of all the skills.
+If Aggression is about punishing mistakes, then Survivability is about understanding what mistakes you/your opponent can make and choosing options that make you the least vulnerable.
+Being based on knowledge and experience, Survivability can be the most arduous skill to learn as it demands the most research out of all the skills.
 That being said, to set the stage, let’s take a look at Team Liquid’s (then newly minted) mid-laner, Piglet, make the most of his abilities against Immortals in Week 6 of the Spring 2017 NA LCS (skip to 9:23 for the action to start).

 The teamfight starts out looking pretty poor for Team Liquid as Youngbin’s Varus is taken out almost immediately and Piglet’s Cassiopeia is left running with a low quarter of health.
 However, here is where Piglet starts turning it around:

 Piglet positions himself accordingly because he knows that neither of the two Immortals champions in front of him (Morgana and Sivir) can damage his Cassiopeia without going through Matt/Lourlo or passing through his [Piglet’s] Miasma field.

 Piglet recognizes this and immediately punishes the now slowed and poisoned Sivir, quickly securing the kill with Cassiopeia’s E, Twin Fang (which deals additional damage to poisoned enemies), and a basic attack.